Troubleshoot event transmission issues from a data source

 Check 1- Do you have the correct entitlement to use Security Analytics?

 Citrix Analytics for Security is a subscription-based offering.
-You can either use a limited trial or buy a subscription to use this offering.
 For more information, see Getting started.

 Check 2- Is the data source supported in your home region?